Useful things

 A type is Sync if it is safe to share between threads (T is Sync if and only if &T is Send).

 Usually primitive types like integers, floats and characters are both Send and Sync.
-Also, complex types (struts, tuples, enums) built entirely from primitive types are usually Send and Sync too.
+Also, complex types (structs, tuples, enums) built entirely from primitive types are usually Send and Sync too.
 But these types are not:

 • raw pointers are neither Send nor Sync (because they have no safety guards).